hmasood21955/Software-Design-Architecture/Lab-09/ComponentOrientedArchitecture/README.md

 # Component Oriented Library Application

+## Description
+Component-oriented architecture is a software design approach that emphasizes the separation of concerns by dividing a system into reusable, loosely coupled, and independently deployable components.
+Each component encapsulates its own functionality and interacts with others through well-defined interfaces.
+This approach improves maintainability, scalability, and testability of software systems.

 ## Overview
 This is a simple component-oriented Java application for managing a library of books.
 It demonstrates separation of concerns using interfaces and components for storage, logging, and business logic.